 There are many ways to apply for jobs in Colombia.
 Bigger multinational companies advertise on job websites such as indeed.com, while others advertise directly on their own websites, and some schools scout teachers from other countries.

-The internet, or networking, is the best way to apply for jobs in Colombia – especially in the bigger cities.
+The internet, or social networks like LinkedIn, are the best ways to apply for jobs in Colombia – especially in the bigger cities.
 In the smaller cities, small companies advertise around town or via word of mouth.

 Being able to communicate in both Spanish and English will give you the opportunity to work in many companies around Colombia.
 In multinational companies, they tend to favor fluent English and Spanish speakers, with most interviews taking place in English.

 When it comes to English teaching jobs, it's the opposite.
 If English is your native language, a TEFL or CELTA qualification will land you a job (regardless of how good your Spanish is).
 That being said, private schools and universities will require a higher level of study, such as a teaching degree or a PGCE.

 Agencies are a stress-free way to find a job in Colombia.
 There are many agencies, especially within the education sector, that will help you find work.
 They can provide access to relevant qualifications, find suitable jobs, and arrange your visas and transportation.

 Colombia's expat community is one of the fastest-growing in the world.
 Once people discover Colombia's magic they can't leave.
 To quote a previous Colombian advertising campaign: "Colombia, the only risk is wanting to stay".

 Whether it be for travel, work, study or business, Erin Donaldson reveals what you need to know about visas for Colombia.